ably-labs/scalable-serverless-editable-chat-demo/README.md

 #### Step 1 - Set up your Postgres Database

-This project requires using a PostgresDB for long-term storage of messages.
+This project requires a PostgresDB to store messages.

 - Download and install [Postgres](https://www.postgresql.org/)
 - Download and install [pgAdmin](https://www.pgadmin.org/) to perform various operations on your PostgresDB